SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 Description
 -----------

-This currently performs correlation function analysis on SAXS/SANS data, but in the the future is also planned to generate model-independent volume fraction profiles from the SANS from adsorbed polymer/surfactant layers.
-The two types of analyses differ in the mathematical transform that is applied to the data (Fourier vs Hilbert).
-However, both functions are returned in *real space*.

 A correlation function may be interpreted in terms of an imaginary rod moving through the structure of the material. Γ(x) is the probability that a rod of length x has equal electron/neutron scattering length density at either end.